pallupz/covid-vaccine-booking/README.md

 This very basic CLI based script can be used to automate covid vaccination slot booking on Co-WIN Platform.

 ### Update:
-There won't be anymore commits to this repo for a while.
+- There won't be anymore commits to this repo for a while.
+- To enter the captcha, you have to close the image first.
+It is synchronous now.

 ### Important:
 - This is a proof of concept project.
 I do NOT endorse or condone, in any shape or form, automating any monitoring/booking tasks. **Use at your own risk.
 Seriously, if you get into legal trouble for using this, I am not liable.**